zoetyu/workshop-ws-04-30-cool-apis/README.md

 In order to do that, let's connect our front and back-ends together.

+You might an ESLint error for unsused state field.
+Don't worry, you can ignore for now.

 ### Send Audio to Server

 On the frontend, open up `index.js` and create the following function in the `App` class: